zhangtemplar/zhangtemplar.github.io/_posts/2023_08-20-prolific-dreamer.md

 Score distillation sampling (SDS) is an optimization method by distilling pretrained diffusion models, also known as Score Jacobian Chaining (SJC) [54].
 It is widely used in text-to-3D generation [33, 54, 20, 28, 54, 4] with great promise.
 SDS optimizes the parameter $\theta$ by solving
 ![](https://raw.githubusercontent.com/zhangtemplar/zhangtemplar.github.io/master/uPic/wangProlificDreamerHighFidelityDiverse2023-4-x171-y453.png)
+Here c is camera parameter and y the text prompt given as condition.
 Its gradient is approximated by:
 ![](https://raw.githubusercontent.com/zhangtemplar/zhangtemplar.github.io/master/uPic/wangProlificDreamerHighFidelityDiverse2023-4-x182-y414.png)

 # Variational Score Distillation